scottlafetra/DarkFrontier/Gameplay Rules.md

 ### Collisions between two missiles:
 1. Either player may choose to detonate their missle early.
-2. If either missle was detonated, both become flak, traveling with the same velocity as they had before.
+2. If either missle was detonated, both become flak, traveling with the same velocity as they had before detonation.

 ### Collisions between flak and a ship
 1. The player who controls the ship rolls two die.
 If either of them are higher than the spread value, the SCRAM system on board the ship was able to avoid the debris through a combination of luck and quick calculations.
 Continue with the steps below only if the flak was not dodged.